How to Raise Money for Charities by Watching Online Videos

-Donating money or items to charities is very important.
+Donating money or items to charities when we are financially able to is important.
 Doing traditional fundraising and physical work to help people in need is also important.
 It seems to me that there is another almost untapped method of helping others via the Internet, however.

 Access to the Internet is widespread, at least in some countries.
-Many people access the Internet multiple times during the day, sometimes for long periods at a time.
+Many people visit the Internet multiple times during the day, sometimes for long periods at a time.
 Some people take quick "Internet breaks" during other activities.
-Internet videos could therefore be a wonderful source of aid for charities.
+Online videos could therefore be a wonderful source of aid for charities.

 Watching a cat video or checking out cat memes can be an enjoyable way to relax.
 It could also be a good method to help a charity with virtually no effort on the part of the donor.
 In order for the media to be effective, however, it's important that it's so interesting that people would view it even if it didn't help charities.
-Videos from advertisers may not be as interesting to watch as cat videos, but on the other hand, watching at least twenty seconds of each of three video ads a day is not very time-consuming.
+Watching a video ad may not be as enticing as watching a cat video, but if it doesn't take long and if it supports a project that interests people, they'll probably be willing to do it.

 Frequent viewing of videos from a dedicated individual could slowly create a significant contribution to a charity.
 Increasing the number of consistent viewers could be even more helpful.
 It would be wonderful if a viral video was linked to fundraising.